NATIVE ROOTS, LLC

 At first glance, all trees can look the same in winter.
 However, if you look at them in detail you can identify a tree to species by examining the buds, bark, and site conditions.
 Each species has a unique bud that holds the future leaves and flowers that will emerge in the spring and they know the ideal time to emerge.
 First we will look at the anatomy of twigs and how buds can be used to identify woody species.
 Then we will go outside to look at plants in their environment to look at bark and overall structure of the plants.
 To register click here.

-Creating a Native Plant Oasis Design Plan (6 hrs) - Satuirday, November 15, 2025
+Creating a Native Plant Oasis Design Plan (6 hrs) - Saturday, November 7, 2026

 Mequon Nature Preserve (8200 W County Line Rd, Mequon, WI 53097)